Vexuliii/CODE-CREDITS/README.md

 > <img src="https://64.media.tumblr.com/8797a78082cfc9805fcc2fc18f2e9b33/7cbbc31da3573a31-08/s400x600/c4124e299305b14b23fea3497245496c38b857f1.pnj" width="400" title="results of code">
 > <br>EXPLANATION: "< details >" is what opens the code (what tells the site its a drop down), and "< summary >" is what the title is for the drop down.
 It can be anything, however, if you're trying to have it in a certain spot on your github, be mindful of how long it gets.
 The "/" that gets put in at the end closes the code so it doesn't affect anything else, and only this segment.

+>
+>NOTE: When creating several drop downs inside of one singular drop down, the code could break, even when done correctly.
+I find that adding an extra "< /details >" at the very end OR after each "< /details >" typically fixes the problem :)

 ---

 > More to be added soon!
 I may also make a separate GH acc so i can teach ppl how to make cool repos... maybe... its been on my mind for a long time JAJA